ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 measurement hash plus informative fields offering hints as to what event it was that generated the security measurement.
 The Event Log itself is protected against accidental manipulation, but it is implicitly tamper-evident – any verification process can read the security measurement hash from the log events, compute the composite value and compare that to what ended up in the PCR.
-If there’s a discrepancy, the logs do not provide an accurate view of what was placed into the PCR.
+If there’s no discrepancy, the logs do provide an accurate view of what was placed into the PCR.

+Note that the composite hash-of-hashes recorded in PCRs is order-dependent, resulting in different PCR values for different ordering of the same set of events (e.g. Event A followed by Event B yields a different PCR value than B followed by A).
+For single-threaded code, where both the events and their order are fixed, a Verifier may validate a single PCR value, and use the log only to diagnose a mismatch from reference values.
+However, operating system code is usually non-deterministic, meaning that there may never be a single "known good" PCR value.
+In this case, the Verifier may have verify that the log is correct, and then analyze each item in the log to determine if it represents an authorized event.

 In a conventional TPM Attestation environment, the first measurement must be made and extended into the TPM by trusted device code (called the Root of Trust for Measurement, RTM).
 That first measurement should cover the segment of